starrett67/swe-take-home-assessment/README.md

 # Workout Tracker
-This project will highlight your knowledge and skill when building full stack application.
+This project will highlight your knowledge and skills when building full stack applications.
 The goal with this application is to make a super simple workout tracker.

 ## Requirements